lesliempatton13/AEM_Project/README.md

 # AEM_Project
-## **The Effect of Natural Disasters on Student Learning**
+## **The Effect of Natural Disasters on Student Achievement**

 **Title of Research:**
-The Effect of Natural Disasters on Student Learning: A Case Study of Hurricane Harvey and Gulf Coast School Districts
+The Effect of Natural Disasters on Student Achievement: A Case Study of Hurricane Harvey and Texas School Districts

-**Research Question:** Is student learning affected by the presence of a natural disaster and what policies does the State of Texas have in place to combat this?
+**Research Question:** Is student achievement affected by the presence of a natural disaster and what policies does the State of Texas have in place to combat this?

 **Objectives:**
-* To identify any significant changes in student learning after a natural disaster using STAAR (State of Texas Assessment of Academic Readiness) data of secondary students
+* To identify any significant changes in student achievement after a natural disaster using STAAR (State of Texas Assessment of Academic Readiness) data of secondary students
-* To asses current strategies used by the state of Texas in addressing and accommodating student learning amidst a natural disaster
+* To asses current strategies used by the state of Texas in addressing and accommodating student achievement amidst a natural disaster

 **Data Sets Used:**
 * STAAR aggregated 2016-2017 English I and 2017-2018 English II campus level data